mzadel/guix-on-m1-qemu/README.md

     Mine was 422Mb in size.

-1. Copy the qcow2 image off the Debian VM, in whatever way you like to do that (`scp`, attached disk image that's readable in macos, etc.).
+1. Copy the qcow2 image off the Debian VM, in whatever way you like to do that (`scp`, attached disk image that's readable in macOS, etc.).

 1. Shut down the Debian system.

-1. Rename the image file on macos to `guix.qcow2`.
+1. Rename the image file on macOS to `guix.qcow2`.

 1. Start a new VM with the freshly-installed Guix system: